redislabs-training/ru204/admin-training/lab-environment/README.md

 VMs are created in stages for easy re-config.

-This shows you how to [config a Stage 1 VM] with Docker networking and vanilla VNC.
+This shows how to [config a Stage 1 VM] with Docker networking and vanilla VNC.

 ## VM Stage 2 Config

-This shows you how to [configure a Stage 2 VM] with [configured DNS].
+This shows how to [configure a Stage 2 VM] with [configured DNS].

 ## VM Stage 3 Config

-This shows you how to [configure a Stage 3 VM] with [configured VNC].
+This shows how to [configure a Stage 3 VM] with [configured VNC].

-## Why Stages
+## How Stages Help

 If you want to update a Stage 1 VM with new OS or Redis:
 - Configure the new Stage 1 VM